Package 'tlm'

 summary(modcat)

-Fitting Linear, Logistic and Poisson Regression Models with Transformed Variables
+Fitting, Reporting and Visualizing Linear, Logistic and Poisson Regression Models with Transformed Variables

 Description